Long COVID: Feeling ill after the illness

 We don’t yet have a uniform definition of long COVID.
 According to Milo Puhan, it only makes sense to refer to long COVID if the person affected still hasn’t recovered three months after the diagnosis.
 Some studies only start to investigate complaints after 6 months has elapsed.
 We still don’t know why and how it happens either.
 Long COVID is not currently classified as an identifiable disease, but rather a syndrome.
 This means a combination of different symptoms where it is not clear how these are connected and what the cause is.
 The syndrome is also known as post COVID syndrome, PASC (post-acute sequelae of COVID-19) or long-haul COVID.

-The website altea-netzwerk.ch (only in German) provides information such as the addresses of experts and a handbook with tips and reports.
+The website altea-netzwerk.com provides information such as the addresses of experts and a handbook with tips and reports.
 And there’s also a forum where you can chat with other people who have been affected.

 How many people are affected by long COVID?